nodejs/nodejs.org/README.md

 $ npm start
 ```

-This will start the development server on http://localhost:8080/en/ and should reload automatically when you make changes but it's all just code and no code is perfect so sometimes you may need to restart it. :)
+This will start the development server on http://localhost:8080/en/.
+This should reload automatically when you make changes to the code, but no code is perfect, so sometimes you may need to restart it. :)

 Note: You'll need Node.js v4 or newer as the build system uses some native ES2015 features.